8 Legendary Old Skateboard Brands

 Ronald Bennett was an architect-engineer from Orange County who set out to redesign the skateboard truck and make it more functional.

-“In order to get the truck to turn, it had to be loosened up so much that it got speed wobbles,” Ron stated in a 1977 interview with SkateBoarder Magazine.
+“To get the truck to turn, it had to be loosened up so much that it got speed wobbles,” Ron stated in a 1977 interview with SkateBoarder Magazine.

+In 1975, Bennett introduced the Bennett Hijacker.
+It was indeed different from the other trucks on the market.
 The kingpin was placed well below the axle, meaning that skaters would not have to worry about the kingpin dragging on the ground.

+The area where Bennett’s trucks seemed to have a problem was the baseplates – they tended to break.
 Fortunately, the baseplates came with a guarantee – you could mail them back to Mr. Bennett, and he would replace them for free.

 5. Tracker

-In 1973 Larry Balma was a commercial fisherman in San Diego county patching lobster traps.
-He was also a marine engineer.
-One day, his friends came by his house and shouted, “come on, we’re going skateboarding!”
-Larry scoffed and said, “Skateboarding?
-What are you talking about?
-I haven’t skateboarded in years.”
 The friends had picked up some Cadillac wheels – new urethane wheels that offered a very different ride to clay.
 Larry decided to join them on their journey to La Costa – a freshly paved subdivision where skaters had been tearing things up since 1974.

 As Larry recalls, the new wheels were awesome but the grossly under-performing trucks begged him to tinker with some new designs.
 This is where his background in engineering and design kicked in.
 He got together with a group of skaters from La Costa and formed a design company to develop and market innovative skateboards.